Small Pantry Makeover DIY (with Before + After)

 I followed my friend Erin’s tutorial for these DIY corbels out of MDF!

 It was perfect because I already had scrap MDF on hand so this was a way to add more character to our small pantry at no additional cost!!
+Do you see how they showcase the countertop area?!
+Gahhh!

 Simple Tutorial